 5: The Abandoned House of Montreuil-Bellay

-A Place Out of Time The abandoned house of Montreuil-Bellay is an old deserted residence offering a total immersion in a bygone past, perfect for urban explorers.
+A Place Out of Time The abandoned house in Montreuil-Bellay is an old deserted house offering total immersion in a bygone past, perfect for urban explorers.

 Site Features